 Finding Awesome Camp Spots with Cell Service Using Open Signal

 Here’s our biggest trick to finding awesome, scenic, secluded camp spots with cell service: we use an app called Open Signal.
 Open Signal provides very detailed coverage maps for all major carriers that shows you exactly where you can find cell coverage, what kind (2G/3G/LTE, etc.), and how fast it is.
 Imagine a weather radar with all of the greens, reds, and yellows – but instead of weather, it shows cell service.
+These apps can also help with locating the nearest cell tower.

 We take the coverage maps from Open Signal and overlay them with boondocking resources like freecampsites.net or the iOverlander app.
 We can then filter potential camp spots by the availability of cell service in the area.
 And even if the service is only spotty around a great-looking spot, we know that we can use our WeBoost to bump the signal.